arcus/education_modules/demystifying_python/demystifying_python.md

 For more complex tasks, it often makes sense to write a python **script** instead of writing instructions one at a time.
 Scripts allow you to write out a series of instructions ahead of time and then run in order with one command.

-Scripts are often written using special text editors that are designed for writing code (such as [Atom](https://atom.io) or [Sublime](https://sublimetext.com)) or full-featured integrated development environments (IDEs) such as [PyCharm](https://www.jetbrains.com/pycharm/) or [Spyder](https://www.spyder-ide.org/), which have more debugging and automation capabilities than text editors.
+Scripts are often written using special text editors that are designed for writing code (such as [VS Code](https://code.visualstudio.com) or [Sublime](https://sublimetext.com)) or full-featured integrated development environments (IDEs) such as [PyCharm](https://www.jetbrains.com/pycharm/) or [Spyder](https://www.spyder-ide.org/), which have more debugging and automation capabilities than text editors.

 Here is a short script written in the Spyder IDE:
 <div style = "margin: 1rem; width: 750;">